 Howdy, I'm Asher!

-I help startups and founders build software that scales
+I help startups and founders build software.

 In 2008, I led the development of a software platform from concept to Fortune 500 deployment.